-From the beginning of its existence, the State of Israel has known a rich musical life, which has consistently produced some of the best classical musicians in the world.
-The Jerusalem Music Center strives to nourish every new generation of young Israeli musicians with the same love, passion and respect for art that have been the lot of their predecessors, and of the great musicians for centuries.
-Music is able to directly and uniquely touch the roots of human experience, and acquiring real control over its performance is no small thing.
-Learning and performing music has embarked on a journey of a lifetime, requiring – alongside innate ability – commitment, dedication and humility.
+From its inception, the State of Israel enjoyed a rich musical life, which has consistently produced some of the best classical musicians in the world.
+The Jerusalem Music Centre strives to nourish every new generation of young Israeli musicians with the same love, passion and respect for art that have been the lot of their predecessors, and of the great musicians for centuries.